Erna Berger: Career

-Born in Dresden, Germany, Berger spent some years as a child in India and South America.
-She lived there later on as well, working as a clerk and a piano teacher, before borrowing enough money for the trip back to Germany.
-At age 26, she secured a position as a soubrette soprano at the Semperoper in Dresden and had her first success as Hannele in Paul Graener's opera Hanneles Himmelfahrt, based on Gerhart Hauptmann's play The Assumption of Hannele.
+Born in Dresden, Germany, Berger spent some years as a child in India and in Paraguay where the family lived in a rainforest.
+She worked as a governess, taking piano and singing lessons before borrowing enough money for the trip back to Germany.

+At age 26, she secured a position as a soubrette soprano at the Semperoper in Dresden, and had her first success as Hannele in Paul Graener's opera Hanneles Himmelfahrt, based on Gerhart Hauptmann's play The Assumption of Hannele.
 She later held leading positions at the Vienna State Opera, the Berlin State Opera, and the Deutsche Oper Berlin.
 She gave concerts in Japan, the United States, and Australia.

 Her discography features complete recordings of Die Zauberflöte (as the Queen of Night, conducted by Sir Thomas Beecham, 1937–38, for EMI), and Rigoletto, with Jan Peerce and Leonard Warren, conducted by Renato Cellini (1950) which was the first complete opera recording (with a few minor cuts) made in the United States by RCA Victor for commercial release on the then-new LP format.

 Erna Berger was a member of the Berlin State Opera from 1934 to 1946.
 She is listed on 'Gottbegnadeten-Liste [God's Gifted List]' by Goebbels as an important artist of the Nazi state.

-Berger appeared at the Metropolitan Opera during the 1949/50 and 1950/51 seasons, in Der Rosenkavalier (opposite Eleanor Steber and Risë Stevens, conducted by Fritz Reiner and directed by Herbert Graf), Rigoletto (with Warren, then Enzo Mascherini), Die Zauberflöte, and Il barbiere di Siviglia (with Giuseppe Valdengo).
+Berger made her debut at the Metropolitan Opera in 1949.
+In October 1949, May and June 1951, she sang three Gildas (Rigoletto) at Covent Garden, London.
+During the 1949/50 and 1950/51 seasons, she appeared in Der Rosenkavalier (opposite Eleanor Steber and Risë Stevens, conducted by Fritz Reiner and directed by Herbert Graf), Rigoletto (with Warren, then Enzo Mascherini), Die Zauberflöte, and Il barbiere di Siviglia (with Giuseppe Valdengo).
 She also sang Woglinde and the Waldvogel in Der Ring des Nibelungen, with Kirsten Flagstad and Helen Traubel alternating as Brünnhilde.

 She sang the role of Zerlina in the 1954 Salzburg Festival production of Don Giovanni conducted by Wilhelm Furtwängler, filmed by Paul Czinner and released on DVD by Deutsche Grammophon.
 As an interpreter of Lieder, she often performed with the German pianist Sebastian Peschko.